-I found this book called What the Fach by Philip Shepard while browsing around the internet.
-I was actually looking for myself, a not very encouraging activity.
+I found a book called What the Fach by Philip Shepard while browsing around the internet.

 If you think you would like and might have the goods to have a career in opera singing, this is one path to that goal.
 I probably violated every recommendation.
 I was too old, was a contralto, picked the wrong arias, spoke only the smallest amount of German, etc. "Geht dieser Zug nach Grossen Linden?"
 "Ein Zimmer fuer drei Naechte, bitte."
 That was it.